 Local Alzheimer Societies help people in their region—both those living with dementia and their care partners—manage all aspects of living with Alzheimer’s or a related dementia.

 When people are first diagnosed with dementia we try to make contact as soon as possible.
 Most frequently, one of our Client Support Coordinators (CSC) will make a home visit to the person living with dementia and their family to speak with them and answer questions.

 That CSC stays in touch with that client through their journey and can be contacted with any questions or concerns going forward.
 Our CSC’s help clients to navigate the health care system, access appropriate services within the Alzheimer Society and the community, and generally help clients solve the various practical issues that arise when a person has dementia.

-Understanding the disease helps people living with dementia and their care givers recognize behavioural and communications changes and assign them to the disease itself and not the person.
+Our educational workshops help clients understand the disease, recognize behavioural and communications changes, and assign those changes to the disease itself and not the person.
 That helps reduce stress and conflict.

 Education also helps people to plan.
 Without education and planning it’s common for people to find themselves having to make difficult decisions during a crisis situation (a fall, or when someone gets lost).
 A plan can help prevent a crisis or reduce stress if one occurs.

-Finally, our educational workshops help care partners manage the practical issues that come with caring—clothing, meals, hygiene—and equips them with tools to better communicate and connect with the people they’re caring for.
+Finally, our educational workshops help care partners manage the practical issues that come with caring—clothing, meals, hygiene—and equips them with tools to better connect with the people they’re caring for.